NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForResponders.md

 Once the above checks have been made, the detail of the Validation Request can be unpacked and processed by the Responder.
 The *MessageHeader.focus* provides the key to doing this.
 It indicates the lens through which the Validation Request 'message bundle' **must** be interpreted.
 In this Application the element will always point to the ServiceRequest.
 Most other FHIR resources in the 'message bundle' will link to or from the 'focus' resource.

-????When generating asynchronous Interim Validation Response or Validation Response messages (as opposed to an HTTP synchronous response (200) message), where a Responder is sending a 'message bundle' back to an originating Requester.
+????
+FOR LEIGH When generating asynchronous Interim Validation Response message (as opposed to an HTTP synchronous response (200) message), where a Responder is sending a 'message bundle' back to an originating Requester.
 Firstly, the Requester, in the original request **must** include a NHSD-Target-Identifier (their reference on the Endpoint Catalogue) under *MessageHeader.source.endpoint*, to which the Responder is able to direct a response back to, regardless of whether they expect a response or not.
 The Responder **must** take and store this value, along with the *Bundle.Id* value, to send a response message back to the Requester through the BaRS API Proxy.

 When the workflow dictates an asynchronous response is to be sent, the Responder **must** populate *MessageHeader.response.identifier* with the *Bundle.Id* of the original request 'message bundle' and set the *MessageHeader.response.code* value to 'ok'.